cctina516/Expense-Tracker/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `cors-anywhere`

-For development purpose, if got no 'Access-Control-Allow-Origin' error, in order to bypass CORS issue, visit [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/) or [https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo) and click on the "Request temporary access to the demo server" button, to temporarily restore the full functionality of CORS Anywhere.

 ### `npm test`